uktechreviews/science-tasks/lesson-5/worksheet.md

 ##Extension

-Using a suitable spreadsheet import both sets of data and produce a line graph comparing both sets of results.
+Using a suitable spreadsheet import your data and produce a line graph showing how the material cooled down.

 Instructions using Google Sheets